Command line arguments

 .
 Theargparse

-module also automatically generates help and usage messages and issues errors when users give the program invalid arguments.
+module also automatically generates help and usage messages.
+The module will also issue errors when users give the program invalid arguments.

 Here's a CLI application that accepts a file containing a list of filenames that are to be sorted by their extension.
 Files with the same extension are further sorted in ascending order.
 The program also implements an optional flag to remove duplicate entries.